In the 21st century, period poverty is still rife throughout the world.

 In some parts of the world, menstrual education is almost non-existent.
-Girls can often have no idea about periods until they have their first.
+As a result, girls can often have no idea about periods until they have their first.
 India is one prolific example where it’s estimated that some 71% of girls do not know what a period is prior to having their first one!

 In the UK, almost half of girls (48%) aged between 14 – 21 are embarrassed by their periods.

-Teaching girls what menstruation is seems rudimentary and whilst, in the UK and Europe, we might take biology and sex education for granted, this is an issue seldom discussed in many parts of the world.
-But, even in the UK, as the evidence shows, a huge amount of girls are still embarrassed by their periods.
+Teaching girls what menstruation is seems rudimentary.
+While we might take biology and sex education for granted in the UK and Europe, this is an issue seldom discussed in many parts of the world.
+But, even in the UK, as the evidence shows, a massive amount of girls are still embarrassed by their periods.

-Of course, every culture is different but the evidence is clear and women’s rights groups around the world – from every culture – have been fighting for improved education.
-Even where cultural differences are inevitable, the call for improved education has been massive and across Asia, Africa and Latin America, educational programs are generally embraced by women, even when longstanding cultural stigmas exist.
+Of course, every culture is different, but the evidence is clear, and women’s rights groups worldwide – from every culture – have been fighting for improved education.
+Even where cultural differences are inevitable, the call for improved education has been massive, and across Asia, Africa and Latin America, educational programs are generally embraced by women, even when longstanding cultural stigmas exist.